SBOE Member District 11

 Fort Worth, TX 76114

 During her tenure on the board, Hardy, a Republican, has served on all three of the board's committees.
-She currently serves on the board's Committee on School Finance/Permanent School Fund, which oversees the Permanent School Fund, the nation's largest education endowment.
-During her tenure on the board, Hardy at various times has served as vice chair and chair of this committee.
+She was recently elected as secretary of the board and currently serves on the Committee on School Finance/Permanent School Fund, which oversees the Permanent School Fund, the nation's largest education endowment.
+Hardy at various times has served as vice chair and chair of this committee.

 Hardy retired in 2017 as an instructional specialist in the Weatherford Independent School District.
 For five years she served the district as the Social Studies coordinator.
 Previously, she taught high school world history and world geography for 30 years at Castleberry High School in Fort Worth.